Insurance fraud detection is a matter of understanding connections.

-Link analysis, powered by our toolkits, is a great way to view these complex scenarios in a simple format, directly embedded in the investigation workflow.
+Link analysis is a great way to view these complex scenarios in a simple format, directly embedded in the investigation workflow.

-In a real-world link analysis for fraud detection tool, an investigator would be interested in a large number of data points.
+In a real-world fraud detection tool, an investigator would be interested in a large number of data points.

 This model places claims and policies at the top of a hierarchy, with the third party and policyholder information on the next level.

 For the purposes of this example, however, we’ll simplify the visual data model: